 So, if you’ve been unsuccessfully battling dust in your home or your carpets are looking dingy, chances are these tips can help you, too!

 How To Vacuum Properly

 Perform the following steps as part of your weekly cleaning routine then vacuum high-traffic areas at least once mid-week (more often if you have pets or kids who play on the floor).

-Years ago, vacuums were notorious for emitting dust along with their exhaust so tidy homemakers vacuumed before dusting.
-HEPA filters fix this, so now you just need to shake your curtains to loosen dust then wait a few minutes for it to settle before you vacuum it up.
-Then, using a damp microfiber cloth, dust your furniture — or put a soft bristled dusting brush on your vacuum and let it do the work.
+Years ago, vacuums were notorious for emitting fine debris along with their exhaust so tidy homemakers vacuumed before dusting.
+HEPA filters fix this, so now you just need to shake your curtains to loosen dust then wait a few minutes for it to settle before you vacuum.
+Then use a damp microfiber cloth to dust your furniture — or put a soft-bristled dusting brush on your vacuum and let it do the work.